 We would like to announce our new headteacher, Lindsay McKenna, who joins the school in September 2021.

-Lindsay will succeed current headteacher Lee Sanders, who has been teaching at Brabyns since 1998, taking on his headship at the school in 2004.
+Lindsay will succeed current headteacher Lee Sanders, who has been teaching at Brabyns since 1998.
+Lee, who took on his headship at the school in 2004, leaves the school with excellent foundations in place for its new leader, having recently ably steered the school through the challenges of the coronavirus disruption.

 Lindsay is currently Acting Head at nearby Altrincham Preparatory School for Boys, where she has taught since 2008, bringing extensive independent school leadership experience from the local area to her new role at Brabyns.